cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to search the product by name or description and get the result to find the product they need.
+- Users should be able to search the product by name or description and get the result to find the product they need.

 Implementation:

-- The search bar create by a input box and submit button.
+- The search bar create by an input box and submit button.
-- The search bar place on the sub menu of the navbar in desktop version.
+- The search bar is placed on the sub-menu of the navbar in the desktop version.
-- The search bar place below the title in mobile version.
+- The search bar is placed below the title in the mobile version.
 - User can input some text to search the product by product name and description.
-- If user submit the form with blank input, they will see some warning message.
+- If users submit the form with blank input, they will see some warning message.

 <br>